Creative Non-Fiction Short Stories. :) Travel, Oldsters, Love, and Compassion.

-Sometimes there are photos when I can manage to focus (the camera).
+Sometimes there are photos when I can manage to focus my camera.

-With hopes that you will also see the strangers who surround you–and offer them a merciful view.
+I write in the hope that you will also see the strangers who surround you, and offer them a merciful view.

 “What moves lives.
 What is said endures.
 There’s nothing in life that’s less real for having been described.
 Small-minded critics point out that such and such a poem, with its protracted cadences, in the end says merely that it’s a nice day.
 But to say it’s a nice day is difficult, and the nice day itself passes on.
 It’s up to us to conserve the nice day in a wordy, florid memory, sprinkling new flowers and new stars over the fields and skies of the empty, fleeting outer world.”